 View the RN to Bachelor of Science in Nursing completion program information and degree requirements in the Academic Catalog.

-Completion of the following courses with an earned 'C' or better:
+- Successfully complete the following prerequisite courses or their equivalent with a grade of 'C' or better:

 - English Composition I,

 - Have a cumulative GPA of 2.0 upon entry into the program (only includes coursework completed within the last 10 years).

 - Applicants are required to provide evidence of a valid, unencumbered RN license in the state where they plan to conduct their clinical experiences.

 - Students applying for the RN to BSN pathway should submit an application to Wright State University Office of Admissions by the application deadline.

 - Submit copies of transcripts with the application from all colleges previously attended.

 - Results of background checks must be sent directly to the College of Nursing and Health.